Jeow bong

+Jeow bong was one of the favorite dishes of the former Lao royal family as described in the collection of recipes hand-written by Phia Sing (1898-1967), the king's personal chef and master of ceremonies.
+Today, jeow bong is one of several popular traditional dishes of Laos that is also gaining popularity in the West.

 It is eaten usually by dipping Lao sticky rice or a raw/parboiled vegetable in it.
-It's also a condiment for a Lao riverweed snack called Kaipen.
+It is also a condiment for a Lao riverweed snack called kaipen.
 Jeow bong lasts for a long time, does not spoil easily and can be either on the spicier or sweeter side, depending who makes it.
 Characteristically, it is both sweet and spicy.